 Common allergy triggers include pollen, ragweed, mold, pet dander and dust mites, and that's not including people with food allergies.
 Trigger avoidance is one of the most effective forms of treatment, but it can be difficult to do.
 Minimizing your triggers as much as possible is important to living well with allergies.

-In recent years the number of consumer products containing fragrances has skyrocketed.
 Thousands of fragrances have invaded our air space and become a part of our daily routine.
 But some people with respiratory problems might say that their homes and work places have turned into virtual gas chambers.
 Fragrances are not limited to perfumes and colognes, and can be found in the follwing places: Hair spray, bar soap, body and…